FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 to the members of local authorities to vary the level of rates refunds that apply in individual

-local electoral areas within the overall administrative area of the local authority.--- 19
+local electoral areas within the overall administrative area of the local authority.
+---
+19

 Article 29 of the Local Government (Financial & Audit Procedures) Regulations 2014 provides